fuhsjr00/bug.n/doc/Default_configuration.md

 * battery status
 * volume level

+A valid color value is either one of the 16 primary HTML [color names](https://autohotkey.com/docs/commands/Progress.htm#colors) or a 6-digit RGB color value.
+Examples are `Red` or `FF0000`; for a more elaborate example have a look at [joten_01.ini](../usr/joten_01.ini).

 `Config_backColor_#2=<COLOR_GRADIENTACTIVECAPTION>;;;;;;;<COLOR_MENU>;<COLOR_MENU>`
 > The background color of bar elements, which are highlighted depending on the status, i. a. the active view, a discharging battery and the sound volume, if